 GMP equalisation is complex, controversial and liberally sprinkled with unknowns.
 And with press interest and misinformation flying around, it’s important for trustees to establish themselves as a reliable resource for members.
-Ever since the issue went to the High Court last year, we’ve been helping schemes talk to their members about it.
+Ever since the issue went to the High Court in 2018, we’ve been helping schemes talk about it.
 We’ve developed approaches and messages that anticipate and answer members’ questions.

 To help you get it right for your members, we’ve written 9 quick tips.
-You can download this nice-looking A4 version of these tips here – to print out, send around and otherwise share.
-Otherwise, read on further down this page…
+Read on or download them to print and share.

 1. Start with the headlines

 Most members want to know quickly what equalisation means for them.
 So, like a journalist, always start with the briefest, clearest summary you can manage.
 Many members won’t be affected, so tell them straight away.
 Then they won’t need to read further (or ring your admin team).
 For example, ‘A recent court ruling means some members might be in line for a top-up to their pension, though most will not be affected…’

 Don’t be tempted to lead on long- winded chronicles of SERPS, contracting out or how GMPs work.
 Very few members care about that.
 They want to know if and how they’re affected.
 So cut to the chase and save the background information for your website, along with some FAQs.

 3. Keep everyone calm

 Be clear that some people might get a bit extra, others will see no change, and nobody will lose out.
 Use short sentences and everyday words to make sure members get these points clearly.
 If they’re neither excited nor worried, they’re less likely to hassle you for more details.

 4. Outline who’s affected